Trade Forex Trading

 2 Types of Accounts - Standard Account & Micro Account

 In the recent years retail trading has grown hugely in popularity and demand for various types of accounts has grown.
-There are many different account types available to any trader who wants to invest in the online forex market - Trading Account Explanation.
+There are a lot of different account types available to any trader who wants to invest in the online forex market - Account Explanation.

-The forex market is a highly leveraged market for speculating on currency valuations.
-Traders can purchase large amounts of currency units using little capital of their own using leverage - Trading Leverage is what makes attractive to many online traders - with leverage a trader can make more profits or losses because they use less of their capital & borrow the rest.
+The forex market is a highly leveraged market for speculating and trying to profit from currency fluctuations and valuations.
+Traders can buy large/big amounts of currency units using little capital of their own using leverage - Leverage is what makes attractive to many online traders - with leverage a trader can make more profits or losses because they use less of their capital & borrow the rest.

-There are various types of accounts available to help investors & online traders better manage their capital as well as their trades.
+There are different types of accounts available to help investors & online traders better manage their capital & also their trades.

-It is therefore crucial that the traders consider what they want to get out of their trading, before deciding on trading account type to open.
+It is therefore crucial that the forex traders consider what they want to get out of their trading, before deciding on account type to open.

 Shown Below is a comparison of the two types of accounts commonly used to trade currencies.
 The forex account types review below explains the different features of each of the types of accounts.